AI for mortgage brokers

 • Broker judgment stays intact

-Credit advice, lender selection, and submission decisions stay with the broker or credit rep. The AI employee prepares the work.
+Credit advice, lender selection, and submission decisions stay with the broker or credit rep.

-AI for mortgage brokers works best when it prepares and routes the loan file, not when it gives credit advice.
 A managed AI employee watches borrower uploads, email, CRM notes, and file storage; classifies documents; drafts missing-document chases; checks the file against broker rules and lender quirks; prepares credit-note sections; and flags likely stips before submission.
-The broker or credit rep approves every client-facing message and every submission decision.

-What it looks like on the queue.
+What it looks like when the work is moving.

 EXAMPLE · 01